cybercongress/cybercongress/site/content/post/game-of-links-end.md

 For the Port visitors was prepared the migration protocol.

 Port will be working with `pre-bostrom`, `bostrom`, and `cyber` networks and any port visitor will get tokens of the current network according to the port distribution rules.
 Port will have launched in any network as soon as the software be able to send tokens.

+All port visitor addresses till ETH block 12,611,508 (\~6,200,000 in `euler-6` network) will have pushed to the `pre-bostrom` Genesis file.
+As soon as the port will have opened in the new network all newcomers (transactions after 12,611,508 ETH block) will start to receive their tokens.
+This protocol is true in future migrations by the snapshot selected on ETH block.

 At the current moment, more than 500 ETHs were donated, which lead the project market cap to 458019 ETHs.